The Breed

 Selection for hard, well-conformed feet has made EasyCare one of the lowest-maintenance breeds for CODD and footrot management.
 Fewer foot-bath days means more time for other farm work.

-Feed efficiency & carcase quality
+Feed efficiency & carcass quality

 Strong maternal instinct